mbari-org/biotrack/README.md

 # Tracker based on CoTracker3

-This is a tracker based on the CoTracker3 algorithm with some modifications to make it work with the Biodiversity lab video.
+This is a tracker based on the CoTracker3 algorithm with some modifications for Biodiversity lab video.
 This is work in progress.
+This uses two transformer-based models to track objects in a video; one model for appearance and one for tracking points motion.
+The CoTracker3 model is run in an offline mode for best performance.

 # Installation